Table of Contents

 - Muscle tremors

 If you suspect your dog is suffering from heatstroke, spray him with water or cover him in water-soaked towels to cool him off.
 Provide him cool water and encourage, but don’t force him, to drink.
 Move him indoors or to a shady area.
 Seek veterinary care immediately.
+Dog health insurance can help cover the costs of veterinary care in case of an emergency.

 This article is provided by Cuteness—the go-to destination for passionate pet parents.
 Cuteness has answers to all of your health, training, and behavior questions – as well as the cutest, funniest, and most inspiring pet stories from all over the world.